Jamie Dornan says Robert Pattinson didn’t ‘fit in’ with friends after Twilight

 The two were flatmates, along with fellow actors Charlie Cox, Andrew Garfield, and Eddie Redmayne, during the early stages of their careers.

-Pattinson recently told Entertainment Tonight that his roommates usually left him behind, and only extended him “pity invites”.
+Pattinson recently claimed in an interviewthat his roommates would leave him behind when they went out as a group, and only extended him “pity invites”.

 However, on Sunday (13 March), during the Critics’ Choice Awards, Dornan denied these claims telling Entertainment Tonight: “The pity invite?
 No. I think with Rob it’s always been like, he sort of had success earlier, so we were a bit like, ‘Does he really fit in with us?’”